 5 Clean and Healthy Recipes

-Healthy and satisfying, plus a serious dose of good-lookingness (which is now officially a word).
+A vegan ragout recipe that's healthy and satisfying, plus a serious dose of good-lookingness (which is now officially a word).

 Fancy enough for company, easy enough for a weeknight.
 The brisk, anisey-tangy flavor of the tarragon vinaigrette is a wonderful complement to the rich lushness of salmon fillets.
 A "less is more" dish.
 Also 20 minutes from start to finish, max.
 Put the rice on first.

 The perfect thing to bring to a potluck.
 This is the vegetarian side dish you’re always looking for when you’re hosting a crowd or have been asked to bring something to a potluck.
 This grain salad is easy, healthy, flexible and PRETTY.
 Really, really pretty.

 This divine soup is scented with chili, cumin and coriander, and topped with all kinds of deliciousness, like avocado and tortilla crisps.
 This is one of my favorite soups of all time.It is also concrete proof that healthy and clean doesn’t have to mean light and insubstantial.
 I mean, we do need to eat things that make us feel satisfied, even if we’re trying to recalibrate the old indulge-o-meter.